by Cindy Mann

 The NHS has been chasing the goal of person-centred care planning for several years and there are many good examples of innovation.
 The ‘House of Care’ describes what it might mean in practice for people with long-term conditions.
 At its heart is personalised care planning, taking account of patients’ expressed needs and priorities.
 The national new models of care programme, involving 50 vanguard sites, is also pursuing this goal and recently reported on lessons learnt.
 Many of the vanguards have invested in health coaching and communication skills training for clinicians.

-I recently worked on a large research project, … Read more
+I recently worked on a large research project, The … Read more

 by Dr Alyson Huntley